You can use the Textual SDK to parse individual files, either from a local file system or from an S3 bucket.

 Textual uses pipelines to transform file text into a format that can be used in an LLM system.

-You can use the Textual SDK to create and manage pipelines and retrieve pipeline run results.
+You can use the Textual SDK to create and manage pipelines and to retrieve pipeline run results.

-Before you perform these tasks, remember to .
+Before you perform these tasks, remember to instantiate the SDK client.

 The response contains the pipeline object.

-To upload a file to a pipeline, use .
+To a a file to an uploaded file pipeline, use pipeline.upload_file

 The response contains a list of pipeline objects.